-Netizens Slam Aishwarya Rai Bachchan For Putting Makeup On Aaradhya Bachchan On Her Birthday!
+Netizens Slam Aishwarya Rai Bachchan For Putting Make-up On Aaradhya Bachchan On Her Birthday!

 @ruks134: "Why does a 7 Yr old girl wear eyeliner soo petty..
 Karisma and kajols daughters are in the teens and don't."

-We wonder how would Aishwarya Rai Bachchan react to these comments!
+We wonder how Aishwarya Rai Bachchan would react to these comments!

 (All social media posts are unedited.)